 Dr. William D. Dorris was in a position to personally know William Dorris (Jr.) and Isaac Dorris.
 He identifies them as brothers of his own grandfather, Joseph Dorris.
 William Dorris (Jr.) was a son of William Dorris (Sr.).
+Therefore, Isaac Dorris was a son of William Dorris (Sr.).

 William D. Dorris Tombstone, Nashville City Cemetery, Nashville, Davidson County, TN; Dorris, William Dawson, "Dr. W.D.
 Dorris Narrative," manuscript started in 1879, pp. 2, 6, 7, 9.
 Dr. William Dawson Dorris was born in 1802 and died in 1892.
 He placed the residence of his father, John Irwin Dorris, in Robertson County in 1818 (p.
 6, 7) at the time that Joseph Dorris, Dr. Dorris' grandfather, died.
 He says that his father moved to Nashville [Davidson County] in 1820 (p.
 9).
-Numerous maps show that Robertson and Davidson Counties are adjacent to Sumner County.
+Numerous maps show that Robertson and Davidson Counties are adjacent to Summer County.